davidetartaggia12/SIP_CourseSummary/README.md

 <br>

 - A Stateful Proxy stores transaction data, with all information attached to the transaction.
-The match is based on Branch ID (from VIA header). <br> This lets you to do parallel and serial forking.
-Suppose that you have 3 phones connected at the same account: with parallel forking the call will be sent at all the device at the same time and every transaction has an independent branch id; with serial forking the call will be forward at one device, then if the proxy receives a negative reply it create a new branch id and send the call to another device.
+The match is based on Branch ID (from the VIA header). <br> This lets you do parallel and serial forking.
+Suppose that you have 3 phones connected to the same account: with parallel forking, the call will be sent to all the devices at the same time and every transaction has an independent branch id; with serial forking, the call will be forward at one device, then if the proxy receives a negative reply it creates a new branch id and sends the call to another device.

 <br> <br>

   ## SIP TIMERS :
 - The most important SIP timers are:
-> - T1 (500ms) - *Round Trip Time (RTT)* : decrease the value isn't recommended, because the proxy need some time to process a request.
+> - T1 (500ms) - *Round Trip Time (RTT)* : decrease the value isn't recommended because the proxy needs some time to process a request.
 > - T2 (4s) - *Maximum network retransmissions (Non-INVITE/Replies)*
 > - TimerA - *INVITE retransmissions time (initially T1)*
 > - TimerB - *INVITE transaction timeout (64\*T1 = 32s)*